• Home

 I evaluate each puppy’s interaction with their litter-mates, other dogs, people of all ages, their responses to new environments, smells, sounds, textures, etc. At the same time, taking note of any undesireable behaviors, anxieties, excitabilities, attention seeking, and so on.

-Additionally, our litters are professionally evaluated around 7 weeks of age using the Volhard’s Puppy Aptitude Test.
-(I will be adding an additional link detailing the evaluation at a later date)
+Additionally, our litters are evaluated around 7 weeks of age using the Volhard’s Puppy Aptitude Test (PAT)

-Families getting a puppy can expect to know which puppy will be theirs on or around 7 weeks of age.
+Families can expect to be notified which puppy will be theirs once the PAT is complete.
 In some cases, possibly sooner.

-You may be asking yourself; “How do I know what ‘pick’ on the reservation list I am”?
+You may be asking yourself; “How do I know what ‘pick’ on the reservation list am I”?

-Since the whole purpose behind our breeding program is to provide Service Dog prospects for qualified Veterans & First Responders, those puppies, above all others, will be selected first.
+Since the whole purpose behind our breeding program is to donate Service Dog prospects for qualified Veteran, First Responders, and victims of crimes, those puppies, above all others, will be selected first.

-We make the remaining selections in the order your application was approved.
-We take into consideration the prospective owners preferences, as well as the needs of the puppies.
+While keeping in mind the order your application was approved, the remaining selections are made with consideration to the prospective owners preferences, as well as the needs of the puppies.

 We make every effort to place each puppy in the home that we believe the puppy will be able to thrive in the most.
 At times, there may be more than one puppy that would be a good candidate for a particular family.
 In those cases, we do allow the new owners to select their puppy from that group of puppies.